escapedcanadian/couchmovies-couchbase/README.md

 The following script will move reqiured scripts into the root directory of the docker container so that they can be easily run using the ```docker-compose exec``` command.

+Inside of the docker shell openned above, run ...

 ```
 cd /opt/demo/temp/couchmovies/feeder
 ./installForDocker